 To make the icing:

 - Combine the butter and cocoa in a small saucepan.
-Cook until the butter is melted completely.
+Cook over medium low until the butter is melted completely.
 Take off the heat and stir in the vanilla.

 - Pour the powdered sugar into a large bowl and pour the hot mixture over the powdered sugar.
 Stir to combine.
 Add 1 tablespoon of buttermilk at a time until you get the icing to a pourable consistency, but not too thin.
 Pour over cake and spread to coat.